 The Piper Center helps students develop the necessary skills and capacities to serve and to lead in personal, community and global realms, and thus helps prepare them to be responsible and knowledgeable citizens of the world.

-Service Opportunities (Undergraduate) – Community service and volunteering can be a meaningful way to develop skills, explore vocational and career interests and make a difference in the lives of others.
+Service & Community Engagement Opportunities (before graduation) — Community service and volunteering can be a meaningful way to develop skills, explore vocational and career interests and make a difference in the lives of others.
 In additional to pursuing service-oriented internships, students can take advantage of any of the following:

 - Local Opportunities